lorenjohnson/lorenjohnson_hugo/content/20230101-digital-alchemy/index.md

 ## Current research

 I've been experimenting with digital analogs of an alchemic processes to transform these materials into something once again dynamic and re-subjected to the fourth dimension.
-In this most recent effort I've processed the images and videos through an algorithmic approximation of the first four stages of that process: burning, dissolving, separating, re-combining, and fermenting.
+In this most recent effort I've my processed videos through an algorithmic approximation of the first four stages of that process: burning, dissolving, separating, re-combining, and fermenting.

-Ultimately the goal is to generate artefacts which effectively honour my past experience while presenting me with with new perspective on those experiences which aid me in integrating them.
-Through rendering a series of video montages and then watching them as if one movie, encourages default mode network activation and memory reconsolidation.
+Ultimately the goal is to generate artefacts which effectively honour my past experience, while presenting me with new perspective on those experiences which aid me in integrating them.
+Through rendering a series of video montages and then watching them as if one movie, the default mode network is activated and memory reconsolidation is potentiated.

-In experience of the results so far I have in fact palpable emotional shifts in my relationship to some particularly overwhelming past experiences.
-This project is leaving me with a lot more to explore and think about, and the research is still in progress.
+In experience of the results so far I have in fact experienced palpable emotional shifts in my relationship to some particularly overwhelming past experiences.

-I intend to consolidate the conclusions and resulting imagery to present in an exhibition later this year.
+the research is still in progress, but I intend to consolidate the conclusions and resulting imagery to present in an exhibition later this year.

 ## An example of one method used